AbogeJr/ChapChap/README.md

 # ChapChap Fastfood API

-This project is a FastAPI-based API with SQLAlchemy as the ORM and PostgreSQL as the database.
-It allows users to manage orders, meals, and a shopping cart.
+This is my capstone project for ALX Software Engineering Backend Specializtion.
+It is a FastAPI-based RESTful API with SQLAlchemy as the ORM and PostgreSQL as the database engine.
+It allows management of users, orders, food items, and deliveries.

 ## Prerequisites